 After we "flared out" we synthesized our ideas by ruling some as more or less important.
 Sometimes we married two ideas, and took out redundant ones.
 This phase is the "selective" phase.
 In order to help us organize the ideas we selected, we decided to create a red routes matrix for behaviors and interactions that were most and least observed.

 checked family usage

 calculated receipt total

 hard pulldown on homescreen

 confused data used with data remaining

 calculated homescreen total

-My research was placed into a powerpoint presentation along with my prototypes.
+My research was placed into a powerpoint presentation along with mockups and prototypes.
 The prototypes were simply a means to demonstrate one possibility that the data supports.
-While many UX designers can create these aswell, a UX researcher's prototypes are simply given as a visual aid to understand the researcher's analysis, ideation sessions and conclusions.
+While many UX designers can create these as well, a UX researcher's prototypes are simply given as a visual aid to understand the researcher's analysis, ideation sessions and conclusions.

 Example Prototyped Design Recommendations